dobooth/devdocs_linker/README.md

-# Devdocs Linker
+# Adobe/Magento Linker

-This is a Chrome extension that opens relative Devdoc/Merchdoc links in a new browser tab.
+This is a Chrome extension that opens relative AdobeDocs and Magento doc links in a new browser tab.

-It looks at a selected string and if it is recognized as a devdocs/mercdocs path, you can use the "Open in Devdocs/Merchdocs" context menu to open the link.
+It looks at a selected string and if it is recognized as a devdocs/mercdocs/AdobeDocs path, you can use the "Open in Adobe/Magento" context menu to open the link.

 ## How to install